-It isn’t an understatement to say that immunization (or vaccination) is the biggest health achievement of the last century.
+It isn’t an understatement to say that immunization (vaccination) is one of the biggest health achievements of the last century.
 Prior to vaccinations, many diseases often resulted in serious complications or even death.
 Vaccines eliminated or drastically reduced many life-threatening diseases.

-These are just some of the vaccinations that I have seen make a major difference in the lives of children over the past few decades:
+These are some of the vaccinations that have made a big difference in the lives of children over the past few decades:

-- Hepatitis B: Hepatitis B is a liver disease caused by the hepatitis B virus.
+- Hepatitis B. Hepatitis B is a disease caused by a virus.
 The virus can damage the liver and lead to inflammation and scarring of the liver (known as cirrhosis) or even cancer.
-Infants and children younger than five are at particular risk because the younger you are when you get hepatitis B, the higher the risk of it becoming chronic.
+Infants and children younger than five years of age are at particular risk because the younger you are when you get hepatitis B, the higher the risk of it becoming a long-term, chronic condition.
 In the early 1990s, the hepatitis B vaccine was added to the recommended infant immunization schedule.
-The vaccine proved very effective—the rate of acute hepatitis B infections declined about 90 percent.
+Since then, the rate of hepatitis B infection has declined about 90 percent.

-- Rotavirus: Diarrheal diseases, like rotavirus, are one of the leading causes of child mortality.
+- Rotavirus.
+Diarrheal diseases, like rotavirus, are one of the leading causes of child mortality in the world.
 When I was a younger physician, I treated many babies who were very sick from rotavirus (watery diarrhea).
-It’s commonly spread in childcare settings, hospitals, and among families, and it can be a major health problem for infants because it is very easy for them to get dehydrated.
+It’s commonly spread in childcare settings, hospitals, and among families.
+It can be a major health problem for infants because it is very easy for them to get dehydrated.
 In fact, prior to the vaccine, almost all U.S. children were infected with the rotavirus at some point before their fifth birthday.
-Since the rotavirus vaccine was introduced in the 1990s, it has prevented 40,000 to 50,000 hospitalizations a year.
+Since the rotavirus vaccine was introduced, it has prevented 40,000 to 50,000 hospitalizations a year.

-- Haemophilus influenza type B (Hib): Hib disease is a serious illness caused by Haemophilus influenzae, a type of bacteria.
-Babies and children younger than five years old are most at risk for Hib disease, with infants being the most vulnerable.
+- Haemophilus influenza type B (Hib).
+Hib disease is a serious illness caused by Haemophilus influenzae, a type of bacteria.
+Children younger than five years old are most at risk for Hib disease, with infants being the most vulnerable.
 It can cause lifelong disability, permanent hearing loss, and intellectual or motor difficulties.
-Luckily, the life-saving Hib vaccine began protecting children against the diseases caused by Hib including meningitis (the most common type of Hib disease), pneumonia, and more.
+In 1987, the Hib vaccine began protecting children against the diseases caused by Hib, including meningitis (the most common type of Hib disease), pneumonia, and more.
 Today, fewer than 50 cases of Hib disease are reported in young children in the U.S. each year.
 Most of these infections are in children who have not been vaccinated.

-Unfortunately, infant immunizations declined during the COVID-19 pandemic.
+Unfortunately, routine infant immunizations declined nationwide during the COVID-19 pandemic.
 Many people stayed home and skipped routine doctor appointments in 2020, resulting in a 26 percent drop in routine infant immunizations.
-This puts communities at risk and creates conditions where outbreaks are more likely, especially in the developing world.
-Diseases that are no longer common in the United States — like measles — are at risk of returning due to dropping vaccination rates in some pockets of the country, like New York City and suburban areas in the Pacific Northwest.
-Thankfully, Philadelphia’s immunization rates stayed steady.
+This can put communities at risk.
+We are starting to see outbreaks of diseases that are no longer common in the U.S. — like measles and whooping cough — due to dropping vaccination rates in some pockets of the country, like New York City and suburban areas in the Pacific Northwest.
+Thankfully, Philadelphia’s immunization rates remain steady.

 That’s why it’s so important for parents to follow the routine infant immunization schedule.
-And, you can feel confident knowing that the schedule has been designed and reviewed by hundreds of the country’s top doctors, public health professionals, and scientists to ensure its safety and effectiveness.
+And, you can feel confident knowing that this schedule has been designed and reviewed by hundreds of the country’s top doctors, public health professionals, and scientists to ensure its safety and effectiveness.
 The bottom line?
-Immunizations are one of the best things you can do to protect your child’s health.
+Getting your child vaccinated is one of the best things you can do to protect their health.

 Independence Has Your Child Covered

-Independence Blue Cross health plans provide coverage for well-child visits, developmental screenings, lead testing, immunizations, and more!
+Independence Blue Cross (Independence) health plans provide coverage for well-child visits, developmental screenings, lead testing, vaccinations, and more!
 To learn about benefits for enrolled dependents, call the number on the back of your member ID card or log into ibx.com and navigate to the benefits tab.
 Independence Registered Nurse Health Coaches are also available 24/7 to answer your questions and provide support.

-If you have any concerns about the recommended infant immunization schedule, vaccinations, or potential side effects, or if your child is behind on his or her vaccinations, talk to your child’s doctor.
+If you have any concerns about the recommended infant immunization schedule, vaccinations, or potential side effects, or if your child is behind on their vaccinations, talk to your child’s doctor.